jennguyen1/nhuyhoa/_posts/2015-11-26-GLM-Logistic-Regression.md

 * Probit: $$\eta = \Phi^{-1}(p)$$
 * Complementary log-log: $$\eta = \log(-\log(1 - p))$$

 All of these link functions differ mostly at the tails.
-Use the logit because it is easure to intepret using odds.
+Use the logit because it is easier to intepret using odds.

 # Logistic Regression Model